Privacy Breach Guidelines for Health Trustees

 What is privacy?

 “Privacy” can have many different meanings.
-However, in HIPA, the focus is on personal health information privacy; the right of an individual to determine for themselves when, how and to what extent their personal health information will be shared.
+However, in HIPA, the focus is on the protection of personal health information.

 Personal health information is defined in section 2(m) of HIPA.